 Manual processes are costing your business.
 They’re also making your employees more frustrated and disengaged at work.

-Below, we’ll look at ten business process automation use cases and preview how they work with frevvo’s BPA software.
+Below, we’ll look at ten automation use cases to digitize processes and preview how they work with frevvo’s BPA software.

 1. Employee Onboarding